 Usually, PCBs are manufactured with 1 oz of copper.
 Also, it is the presumed thickness by manufacturers when the designer does not give them specific measurements.

 However, if the current that is to pass through the PCB will require more than an ounce of copper, a manufacturer can add the weight of the copper or the width of the trace.
 However, increases in price and not just because of the increased copper but also, processing thicker copper is more challenging and requires more time.

 1.3 PCB trace thickness

 The PCB trace thickness is the thickness determined by the designer, and it is one of the essential parameters in PCB designing.
-It is specified in the designer Garber files to prevent overheating or damaging of the PCB.
+It is specified in the designer Garber files to prevent overheating or damaging the PCB.
 When the current flows or increases, the copper traces start heated and ultimately PCB temperature rises.
 When the temperature exceeds the limit of the PCB, it starts getting damaged.
-Therefore, trace should be thick enough to allow higher current passage without affecting the average temperature of the PCB.
+Therefore, the trace should be thick enough to allow higher current passage without affecting the average temperature of the PCB.

 So how is the PCB trace thickness determined?
 The amount of current passing through the PCB is compared to the increase in temperature.
 The width that can handle the increase in temperature from the average operating temperature to the maximum operating temperature is the trace thickness.

 The task of calculating the trace width would be tiresome.
 Designers, therefore, use a PCB width calculator that provides the appropriate width for current to pass through without causing any damage to the PCB.
-The resultant thickness has wide internal layers due to storage of more heat as the external layers transfer their heat through convection to them.
+The resultant thickness has wide internal layers due to the storage of more heat as the external layers transfer their heat through convection to them.

 It is recommendable to use internal trace width for all traces